The 81 Collection

 Problem

-Our entrenched assets are barriers to entry, our revenue is inextricably tied to our customer’s daily needs, and our loyal employees who once made $20 per hour now make $100K per year.
-We chose the harder path, built the right kind of businesses, and improved America.
+Our entrenched assets are barriers to entry, our higher-quality revenue is inextricably tied to our customers' daily habits, and our loyal employees, who once made $20 per hour, now make $80K per year.

 Solution

 Now is the perfect time.
 California is out of water, a generation can’t afford a home, and our skilled tradespeople are in their fifties.
-Raw input, supply chain, and labor crises have quietly cracked America’s infrastructure.
+Raw input, supply chain, and labor crises silently crack America’s infrastructure.

-Today, 19% of the U.S. GDP attracts more than 50% of venture capital activity.
 81% of the U.S. GDP is under-invested.
 Trillions of dollars of value are locked up in serious, unsolved problems across the 81%.

 C. Theses